ryansummerscripts/UAD-Plugins-Tool/README.md

 🧼 Removing Quarantine

 By default, Apple flags & quarantines unsigned files downloaded from the internet, preventing this from being ran simply by double clicking it.
+(Sorry, we are not yet in the Apple Developer program)

 <div align="center">
 <img width="260" height="262" alt="GateKeeper msg" src="https://github.com/user-attachments/assets/b88e06dd-cc47-4f67-9fd9-1c1ecc8dd102" />